olmjo/tigress-scripts/README.md

 ### ex3 -- ex 2 + parallel execution + passing arguments to R

+This PBS script uses the sample reasonable defaults from above, but it requests two processors on the node.
+We define the environmental variable `TOTALPROCS` and make sure it is available to processes started in this script (via `export`).
+Now `Rscript` has to be invoked from within the `mpiexec` command.
+The master MPI process knows what resources were allocated from `-hostfile $PBS_NODEFILE`.
+Lastly, our R script is taking a final unnamed argument of `8`.

+In the R script, the first set of commands parse the command line argument passed to R (i.e. `8`).
+The next set of commands are reading the environmental variable `TOTALPROCS`.
+We then set up the MPI backend and as each of our MPI workers to tell us where they are running.

+See `./examples/ex3/`.

 ### ex4 -- ex 2 + multiple simultaneous submissions + passing arguments to R